turkishrational/trdos/trdos386_v21_draft/readme.md

-This is the directory of "386 DOS v1.0" (and "TRDOS 386 v2.1") project files.
-Development stage.
+*** This is the directory of "386 DOS v1.0" (and "TRDOS 386 v2.1") project files.
+Development stage. ***

 What are being changed:

-1) (FAT file system) disk buffering methods are being changed to MSDOS style buffering So, TRDOS v1.0 style buffering (FAT buffer -3sectors-, Directory Buffer, Sector Buffer) will not be used after version 2.0.10 (version 2.0.10 is the last update of TRDOS 386 version 2.0) ((Even if it is written as v2.0.10 modifications on source code pages..
+1) (FAT file system) disk buffering methods are being changed to MSDOS style buffering.
+    So, TRDOS v1.0 style buffering (FAT buffer -3sectors-, Directory Buffer, Sector Buffer) will not be used after version 2.0.10 (version 2.0.10 is the last update of TRDOS 386 version 2.0) ((Even if it is written as v2.0.10 modifications on source code pages..